izafit/inc_5000/README.md

 3. **Tableau**: Open the `.twbx` file in Tableau Desktop.
 4. **Python**: Run the `.ipynb` file in Jupyter Notebook or any Python IDE.
 5. **SQL**: Execute the `.sql` script in any SQL database tool.

----

-## 📧 Contact
-For any questions or feedback, feel free to reach out via [Your Email or LinkedIn Profile].